-The harbor service permit number shall be permanently affixed to the mooring ball and on the winter stick.
-All winter sticks are to be removed prior to June 15th of each year and any mooring having a winter stick attached after June 15th shall be considered abandoned, in which case the Harbormaster may notify one or more salvage companies, who then may treat the mooring and associated ground tackle as salvage.
+All winter sticks shall be removed prior to June 1st of each year and any mooring having a winter stick attached after June 15th of each year shall be considered abandoned, in which case the harbormaster may remove or order the removal of the mooring.
+The Harbormaster may contact one or more salvage companies, who then may treat the mooring and associated ground tackle as salvage.